 Chase offering 30% Virgin Atlantic transfer bonus

 This promotion is being offered on Chase’s end (in the United States), and is hard coded into the transfer ratio, meaning you should see the bonus at the time that you make the transfer.
 You can take advantage of this offer an unlimited number of times.
 Transfers from Chase to Virgin Atlantic Flying Club are generally instant.
-We saw a similar bonus from Chase over the summer, so this seems to come around a couple of times per year (at least).
+It seems that we see a bonus like this to Virgin Atlantic twice per year, as we saw a similar offer this spring.

 Should you transfer Chase points to Virgin Atlantic?

 Virgin Atlantic is definitely a frequent flyer program with more niche redemption opportunities.
 In addition to being able to redeem Flying Club points for travel on Virgin Atlantic, there’s also good value to be had for redemptions on Air New Zealand, All Nippon Airways, and Delta.

 Award redemption rates on Virgin Atlantic are very reasonable, and a one-way Upper Class transatlantic award will typically cost you 47,500-57,500 Flying Club points.
 The catch is that there are significant carrier imposed surcharges (plus the UK Air Passenger Duty), especially for travel in Upper Class.
 You can expect that a roundtrip itinerary from the US to UK will run you well over $1,000, in addition to all the points.

 Beyond that, Virgin Atlantic has several airline partners, some of which are more lucrative than others.
 Probably the best use of Flying Club points is for travel in ANA first & business class.
 You can find the redemption rates below.